 It’s hard to stay focused on any task at hand when you keep checking your phone every time it buzzes.
 Constant interruption can seriously affect your productivity as it takes time to restore your initial focus and get back into the zone.
 Place your phone in your bag or in a drawer so you can’t see it.
 If self-control is an issue here, ask a colleague to guard your phone during work hours.
 Don’t worry – your WhatsApp messages and Snapchats will still be there after 5pm.

 Let’s face it, no one likes spending their limited free time doing household chores or menial life admin tasks.
 The good news is; you don’t have to.
-Whether it’s cleaning, vacuuming, gardening or even collecting your dry cleaning, you can outsource almost any task via online marketplaces like Airtasker.
+Whether it’s cleaning, vacuuming, gardening or even collecting your dry cleaning, you can outsource almost any task via online marketplaces like Upwork and Airtasker.
 Simply post the job, name your price and wait to see who would be interested to take your task on.